ashikhussainj/Lawyer-Client-Management-System/README.md

 - Appointment and Communication: Once an appointment request is accepted by a lawyer, a private chat box is opened for secure communication between the client and the lawyer.
 The admin has access to all system data except the private messages in the chat box.

 ## Technologies Used:
-Java, HTML, CSS, JavaScript, JSP, MySQL, NetBeans, Tomcat.
+Java, HTML, CSS, JavaScript, JSP, MySQL.